williamslab/admix-simu/README.md

 Per-site ancestry values
 ------------------------

-The script bp-to-anc.pl will produce a file that lists the true ancestry for each position of the simulated haplotype.
+The script bp2anc.pl will produce a file that lists the true ancestry for each position of the simulated haplotype.
 It is a simple decoding of the bp file, which contains integer values that correspond to a given population and the positions they span.
 Rather than ranges of sites for a given population, this script produces lines with the ancestry for every site explicitly listed.
-Each line corresponds to a haplotype, and on this line, character n (counting characters from 1 for the first character on the line) corresponds to SNP n (counting from 1 for the first line in the .snp file).
+Each line corresponds to a haplotype, and on this line, character n (counting characters from 1 for the first character on the line) corresponds to SNP n (counting from 1 for the first line in the snp file).
-Thus each line contains exactly M characters, where M is the number of markers in the input .snp file.
+Thus each line contains exactly M characters, where M is the number of markers in the input snp file.

+The script takes a bp file as an argument and outputs the per-site ancestry data to STDOUT.
+Thus, for example:

+    ./bp2anc.pl AA.bp > AA.hanc

+Writes the per-site ancestry of each haplotype specified in AA.bp to AA.hanc.